lishtys/ChenMiSiteAutoDeployer/source/_posts/EAE 6900 Realtime Rendering  13.md

 Some PBR engines use Smoothness Map, which is more intuitive to some artists.
 When sampling, these values are converted to ( 1.0 - smoothness), Roughness.

-Sicnce we only use one channel, in our engine we use `BC1` texture compression.
+Since we only use one channel, in our engine we use `BC4` texture compression.